softeng-feup/open-cx-goal-diggers/docs/Development-Report.md

  As user i would like to share my question with my Twitter followers|Should|

  #### Mockups

+ The mockups for this project were developed in Figma and can be found [here](https://www.figma.com/file/BlnF2GOIbviAUOwevrIHnR/UpQuestion?node-id=0%3A1).

  ![Login Page](mockups/login.png)
  *Fig.1: Login Page*